CNA-Tech/PKS-Ninja/Staging/LabGuides/NSX-Hard-Way/readme.md

 <details><summary>Screenshot 3.4</summary><img src="images/2018-12-15-12-58-05.png"></details><br>

 ## Step 4: Create IP Pool

+An IP Pool is an IP address range definition that can be applied to NSX tunnel end-points.
+In this step, you will create an ip pool to provde addresses to ESXi hosts and your edge VM tunnel endpoints.

  4.1 Click **Inventory** -> **Groups**, and then click on **IP Pools**